Service User Guide

 6.4 LIBRARY SERVICES:

-The Mobile Library visits the village providing a selection of large print books and special audiotapes.
+The Mobile Library provides a selection of large print books and special audiotapes.
 You will be able to borrow books and a member of staff can help you with this.

 Your relaxation may include arranging your own activities such as playing cards with other residents.
 We have a wide range of puzzles and games so please ask a member of staff.